Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Open Questions

 \section{Open Questions}

 While our work has advanced our understanding of the computational complexity of \scss and \dsn, there are still several interesting open questions left.
 We list some of them below:

-\begin{itemize} \item Can we get better approximation algorithms for \bidsn (without any restriction on the optimum) than simply getting twice the best ratio known for the undirected \pname{SF} problem?
-Note that this is an interesting question for both parameterized setting and non-parameterized setting.
+\begin{itemize} \item Can we get better approximation algorithms for \bidsn (without any restriction on the optimum) than simply getting twice the best ratio known for the undirected \pname{Steiner Forest} problem?
+This is an interesting question for both the parameterized and polynomial time setting.